wrmack/heroku-ocsigen/README.md

 - view on localhost:8080

 Live site [here](https://ocsi-app4.herokuapp.com).
-I am using the free tier so it takes a while to wake up a dyno if it is sleeping.
+I am using the free tier so it takes a while (about 1 minute) to wake up a dyno if it is sleeping.
+Not sure what happens under the hood.
+Heroku possibly creates a new instance and so the whole image has to be copied.